 The Bible claims to be the word of God – God’s inspired revelation of Himself and His Son, and His plan for the world.
 The Bible’s claim to truth is confirmed by its many future predictions that have actually come to pass – particularly predictions about Jesus Christ and God’s people Israel.
-This reassures us that the Bible has the authority to teach us how to live our lives today and that its multiple predictions of the return to earth of Jesus Christ and the resurrection of the dead will undoubtedly occur.
+This reassures us…Details

-We invite you to a free Bible talk on this revealing subject, the Bible is God’s life handbook.
-This will be at 7.00pm on Sunday evening the 24th of June.
+We invite you to a free Bible talk on the crucial subject, Why you should believe the Bible.
+This will be at 7.00pm on Sunday evening the 22nd of July.
 The venue is the Christadelphian Hall, 489 Mount Gravatt-Capalaba Road, corner of Boyanda Street, opposite Ham Road, Wishart.
-That’s on Sunday evening the 24th of June at 7 o’clock.
+That’s on Sunday evening the 22nd of July at 7 o’clock.

 A booklet titled The Divine origin of the Bible.
 Unique book with a unique message can be downloaded or read online by going to the links below: